 Then, the measurement process can be proceeds.
 Data from TLS and MLS were processed by using Autodesk Revit Software.
 Raw cleaned data from both scanners were import directly from Autodesk Recap to Autodesk Revit by Point Cloud Tool in .rcp format.
 Measuring process start by clicking at the point cloud which appear in the interface at the Revit Software.
 For TLS data it is easier to do the dimension measurement process because the point cloud data comes with an image.
-The image is a coloured point cloud data that can give real visual at the scanned area.
+The image is a colored point cloud data that can give real visual at the scanned area.
 Meanwhile, the scanned data from MLS does not provide the image.

-The 'linear dimension' tool was used for dimensioning the parcel.
+The linear dimension tool was used for dimensioning the parcel.
 Select the length which needs to be measured, and the dimension will be given automatically.
 Skill and knowledge in selecting the point cloud is very important since it involves the dimension of the length itself.

 The process to produce the 3D model of the study area also was done by using Autodesk Revit.
-The cleaned point cloud data was imported into the Revit through 'Point Cloud tool.
+The cleaned point cloud data was imported into the Revit through Point Cloud tool.
 The wall needs to be created.
 In order to add the wall, the architectural wall has been selected because this type of wall is suitable for interior and exterior wall.
-The height of the wall is 10 feet which ±3 meter.
-Make sure the 'chain' box was ticked to connect each wall.
+The height of the wall is 10 feet which ± 3 meter.
+Make sure the chain box was ticked to connect each wall.
 Place the wall based on the true dimensions that has been measured during the measurement processing before this.
 Continue this step to place the wall until complete all the parcel.
-Figure 14 and Figure 15 show the dimensioning for TLS and MLS in Revit software respectively.
-Meanwhile, Figure 16 shows the dimensioning for Distometer in Autocad software.